 The World of Work Project View

-It’s also worth noting that the heuristics of System 1 thinking are the domain in which things like unconscious bias live.
+It’s also worth noting that the heuristics of System 1 thinking are the domain in which many things like unconscious bias live.